 In a culture that often brushes seniors aside, we have a team of attorneys, paralegals, and administrative assistants to help.
 Our team is devoted entirely to the complexities of long-term care planning and keeping up with the frequent changes in rules.

 Our office takes a holistic and hands-on approach to planning.
 We help seniors and their families with all of their needs.
 We are not just doing a will or an estate plan, we are looking at all of the issues seniors face.
 What sets us apart is that we take a team approach.
 Everyone in our office is passionate about helping seniors and we have a unique perspective and appreciation for the difficulties of the process of getting old and dying.

 Frequently Asked Questions Medicaid and Long Term Planning in Kennewick, Pasco & Richland

-How Much is Long-Term Care in Spokane, WA?
+How Much is Long-Term Care in Tri Cities, WA?